 In moments of great uncertainty, I’ve always turned to my journal.

-Here, we learn how to use creativity as a tool for survival.
-Here, small acts of creativity accrue into something much bigger.
+Here at the Isolation Journals, we navigate life’s interruptions together.
+Here, we use creativity as a tool for survival.
 Here, stories of vulnerability become stories of resilience and strength, and they unite us as a community.

-We believe a creative life is for everyone.
+I believe a creative life is for everyone.
+I hope you’ll join me.

 —Suleika